straz/artificialtrust/_articles/institution.md

 ### Should we trust institutions?

+We talk about institutions in terms of our trust in them.
+This trust is itself an institution, a durable information structure that's shared among individuals.

 Broadly speaking, institutions fail us in one of two distinct ways:

 {% capture left %}